Tri11Paragon/BLT/README.md

 - **format.h**
   Legacy library file containing various utilities for creating formatted output.
 Also includes methods for writing Java UTF8 strings.

+## BLT Filesystem
+This module provides helper classes for filesystem objects.
+It seeks to offer an interface that is simpler than the one provided by the standard library.
+Specifically, the number of functions required to implement is significantly lower, and the interface is generally cleaner.
+Eventually, this module aims to support various file formats, such as Minecraft's NBT system.
+Currently, there is an existing NBT file, but it was written when I was first learning C++.

+### Files

+- **filesystem.h**
+  This is the base file which includes all other files.
+You should use the other options as this can be a heavy file to include

-- ## blt/fs
+- **path_helper.h**
+  This file provides functions for interfacing with paths.
+Specifically, as of this moment it only provides an interface for getting the base name of a file path.

-  - ### loader.h
+- **loader.h**
   - `std::string blt::fs::getFile(std::string_view path)`
     - Gets the entire file as a string.
-    - std::vector\<std::string> blt::fs::getLinesFromFile(std::string_view path)
+  - `std::vector\<std::string> blt::fs::getLinesFromFile(std::string_view path)`
     - Gets the entire file as a string, then splits on the new line character.
 Then returns a vector of those lines
-    - std::vector\<std::string> blt::fs::recursiveInclude(std::string_view path, std::string include_header, std::vector<include_guard> guards);
+  - `std::vector\<std::string> blt::fs::recursiveInclude(std::string_view path, std::string include_header, std::vector<include_guard> guards)`
     - Recursively include in order based on the include string (include_header) marked by the include guards
     - Defaults to C/C++/GLSL preprocessor style (Was designed for GLSL)
-    - std::string blt::fs::loadBrainFuckFile(const std::string& path)
+  - `std::string blt::fs::loadBrainFuckFile(const std::string& path)`
     - Load a brainfuck file recursively, uses ~ to mark the include path
 - ### nbt.h
   - probably needs to be remade (TODO)
 - ## blt/math
   - ### averages.h
     - blt::averagizer_o_matic